The Odyssey Institute for Advanced and International Studies

 The Odyssey Institute for Advanced and International Studies (OIAIS) Buckeye, Arizona is a public charter junior high school and high school based in Buckeye, Arizona.
-Playfully nicknamed, "The Odyssey Institute for Advanced and International Studies West of the Mississippi and North of the Equator".

-"Scholars", as they are known at Odyssey, (although known as students everywhere else) in high school may wear maroon or black uniform shirts, and black or khaki pants/shorts.
+Students may wear maroon or black uniform shirts, and black or khaki pants/shorts.
 In years previous to the 2016-2017 school year, the single-campus was a combination of grades 6-8 and 9-12, but in the 2016-2017 school year, the school split to become a separated middle school and high school.
 Scholars in middle school may only wear black pants/shorts and a grey uniform shirt.
 Additionally, scholars are required to only wear (OIAIS) branded outerwear or a solid-colored jacket that corresponds with the school's colors.

 OIAIS is part of a wider family of schools known as The Odyssey Preparatory Academy, which includes three K-5 schools in Buckeye and Goodyear.

 The High-school and Junior-high's mascot is Marty the Minotaur.
 The school colors are maroon, black, white, and silver.

 School life

 The Odyssey Institute highly encourages Arts, Academics, and Athletics.
-Odyssey strongly emboldens our scholars to be involved in every aspect of school life.
-Having our scholars involved in extracurricular activities teaches the skills of teamwork, leadership, and responsibility.
-Along with those skills, our programs help build character.
-This school hosts the Full Diploma Program offered through IB and the students who participate in the program often form a tight knit group known as the "Full DP Kids."
+Odyssey strongly emboldens scholars to be involved in every aspect of school life.

 Academics

-Odyssey is an academically-minded learning institution.
-Aside from being one of the 1700 schools that offer the International Baccalaureate Diploma Programme, Odyssey offers quality education in the West Valley.
-Unlike other schools in the area, Odyssey promotes out-of-the-box thinking, prompting scholars to develop their responses and fulfill depth of knowledge requirements, there is no such thing as multiple choice in the real-world application so there is no multiple choice at Odyssey.
-The curriculum is centered on the International Baccalaureate Programme (IB/DP) and the grading is based on criterion and criterion strands which determine the grade on an 8 point scale.
-The school has mapped the IB scoring into a percentage grade with the following: 8 = 100%, 7 = 95%, 6 = 90%, 5 = 85%, 4 = 80%, 3 = 75%, 2 = 70%, 1 = 65%, 0 = 0%.
+Odyssey is an academically-minded learning institution; it participates in the International Baccalaureate Diploma Programme.